 ST. LOUIS (KSDK) - An e-mail led to the discovery of a war-time treasure from the 1940s.

-Newschannel 5 was at Union Station when a priceless piece of art was brought back into the light.
-Doubletree now owns the hotel at Union Station, and there's a big rehab project underway.
-As part of that, staffers got an e-mail a few weeks back telling them to be on the lookout for some important artifacts.
+Newschannel 5 was at Union Station when a priceless piece of art was brought back into the light in the spring of 2014.
+Doubletree now owns the hotel at Union Station, and there was a big rehab project underway.
+As part of that, staffers got an e-mail telling them to be on the lookout for some important artifacts.

 Renovate a train station from 1894, and you never know what you'll find.